geneontology/molecular_function_refactoring/direct_reg_inf_notes.md

 ~~~~~~~~~~

-This is unsafe: b1 directly_positively_regulates k
-b1 might be binding to some part of GP2 that doesn't regulate k
-We also have no way to infer without linking b1 and b2
-Solution: Add an edge to bind b1 to b2 (sameAs?)
+This is unsafe: 'b1 directly_positively_regulates k'  b1 might be binding to some part of GP2 that doesn't regulate k.
+We also have no way to infer without linking b1 and b2.
+Solution: Add an edge to link b1 to b2 (sameAs?)

 What about inference in the other direction.
 Can we infer that something is a transducer/sensor?
 Is this desirable?
+...